 Adaptation is the process of interaction between a person and the social environment that results in the person’s effective adjustment to the environment through accepting its standards of interaction, its system of values, and forms of domain-specific activity.
 The level of emotional stability is considered a personal attribute that forms the basis of social-psychological adaptation (Serebryakova et al., 2016).

 Studies have found a positive association between empathy and socio-emotional functioning, and social competence (Sallquist et al., 2009).
 Self-efficacy for learning contributes exclusively to the modification of students’ general adjustment levels.
-High academic self-efficacy contributes to the ability of students to navigate challenging situations without experiencing debilitating anxiety or confusion.
+Self-efficacy for learning contributes to the ability of students to navigate challenging situations without experiencing debilitating anxiety or confusion.
 This high self-efficacy helps students feel capable and competent in coping with challenging academic situations and solving problems; therefore, these students experience better academic adjustment (Poyrazli et al., 2002).
 In addition, a study of international students found that those who were more self-efficacious were more likely to experience higher cultural empathy (Van Oudenhoven & Van der Zee, 2002).

 Students with higher cultural empathy have higher self-efficacy for learning.